This Day In Writing History

 When the press smeared him for daring to admit that he wasn't ashamed of his German heritage and that he admired German culture, Mencken had enough.

 A Neglected Anniversary was his revenge on the press for being part of the propaganda machine instead of the objective journalists they were supposed to be.

 What did Mencken think of Germany during the second World War?
 When Hitler first came to power, Mencken dismissed him as a buffoon.
 When the Nazis began persecuting Jews, Mencken compared Hitler's Third Reich to the American Ku Klux Klan.

 And, when President Franklin D. Roosevelt refused to admit Jewish refugees into the United States, Mencken blasted him publicly.
 He was one of the first American journalists to speak out against the persecution of Jews in Germany at a time when even the New York Times remained silent on the issue.

 H.L.
 Mencken died in 1956 at the age of 75.
-One can only imagine what he'd think of the times we live in now, and media outlets like the Fox News Channel that serve the propaganda machine, presenting lies as truths.
+One can only imagine what he'd think of the times we live in now, and of media outlets like the Fox News Channel that serve the propaganda machine, presenting lies as truths.

 Quote Of The Day

 "A newspaper is a device for making the ignorant more ignorant and the crazy crazier." - H.L.
 Mencken

 Today's video features a clip of a rare interview with H.L.
 Mencken - the only recording of his voice known to exist.
 Enjoy!